 Across the board, are ALL oils really that different when you compare the organic vs. the non-organic versions of them?
 Is organic extra virgin olive oil that different from regular extra virgin olive oil, or organic canola oil that different than regular canola oil?

-The answer really depends on the oil, and requires that we dive a little deeper.
+The answer really depends on the type of oil and the fruit or seed used to produce it, and requires that we dive a little deeper.

 Organic Extra Virgin Olive Oil vs. Regular Extra Virgin Olive Oil